rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 ## **VMX Instructions**

-In [part 3](https://rayanfam.com/topics/hypervisor-from-scratch-part-3/), we implemented VMXOFF function now let's implement other VMX instructions function.
-I also make some changes in calling VMXON and VMPTRLD functions to make it more modular.
+In [part 3](https://rayanfam.com/topics/hypervisor-from-scratch-part-3), we implemented **VMXOFF** function now let's implement other VMX instructions function.
+I also make some changes in calling **VMXON** and **VMPTRLD** functions to make it more modular.

 ### **VMPTRST**

-VMPTRST stores the current-VMCS pointer into a specified memory address.
+**VMPTRST** instruction stores the current-VMCS pointer into a specified memory address.
 The operand of this instruction is always 64 bits, and it's always a location in memory.

-The following function is the implementation of VMPTRST:
+The following function is the implementation of **VMPTRST**:

 ```
 UINT64